retrobox/console-modules/themeRetroBox/README.md

 ## How to use

-- Requires a Pi2/3 (videos are very choppy on a Pi0/1)
+- Requires a RetroBox console
 - Install latest version of retropie through the setup script (versions after 4.1.8 work)
-- Add <video> elements to your gamelist to reference videos for each game on your pi (videos can be stored anywhere just like images)

 ## Possible Future Updates